c-cube/ocaml-containers/README.md

 containers are properly tested (see `tests/` and `make tests` if you have installed `OUnit`).

-The design is centerred around polymorphism rather than functors.
+The design is mostly centered around polymorphism rather than functors.
 Such structures comprise:

 - `PHashtbl`, a polymorphic hashtable (with open addressing)